NCBPFluffyBear/SlimeCustomizer/README.md

 Want to use a skull texture instead of a block?
 Replace `block-type` with `SKULL<hash>`.
 Example provided in the generators config.
 How to create a skull hash: https://bukkit.org/threads/create-your-own-custom-head-texture.424286/

+#### Registering items under existing categories
+You can register any SlimeCustomizer component under preexisting categories.
+1. Use `/sc categories` to find the category's ID, which will be located in the lore.
+2. In any `category` field in SC configuration files, prefix the ID you have located with `existing:`, i.e. `existing:slimefun:misc`.

 #### Using custom items
 SlimeCustomizer supports custom items!
 These can be from other plugins or even renamed/relored items!